Happy Life Hacks for Your Work and Home Routine

 person eating nachos with sauce

 Planning is not just about blocking time off on your calendar.
 Your workload may suddenly pile up, and if it isn’t easy to fix a meal for yourself, you’ll probably miss the golden hour for a regular meal time.
-This will mess up your hunger / digestion cycle.
-If you are repeatedly skipping lunch for work, ask yourself ‘Is my job worth sacrificing my health over?’
+This will mess up your hunger and digestion cycle.
+Are you prioritizing your job over your health?
+If you’d like to be a healthy person, focus on the opportunities a healthy lifestyle allows for you, such as the energy to enjoy life, or the ability to spend more time with family or friends.

 Walk Away

-Unless you’re working on an emergency, plan for small breaks from your work every day.
-For those in a computer-related job, getting some fresh air and physical exercise will boost your mood and health immensely.
-Breaks help you recharge and look at your work with fresh eyes – catching any errors or thinking of a solution to a tricky problem.
+Remember, there will always be more work.
+Unless you’re working on an emergency (which might be a loosely and overly used term), plan for small breaks from your work every day.
+For desk jobs, getting some fresh air and physical exercise will boost your mood and health immensely.
+Taking breaks will help you to work better as you feel refreshed and come back to your work with fresh eyes, catching any errors or brainstorming solutions to a tricky problem.

 The best time for a break is right after you finish a task and before you start another one.
+This helps you to feel accomplished and mentally disconnected from the task.
 Fight the temptation to check on your next task if you are easily distracted from taking your break.
 A good breaktime is 5-10 minutes.

 Before Your Day Ends